GTAmodding/gta3script-specs/SPECIFICATION.md

 **Constraints**

-The first argument to `REPEAT` must be a integer literal.
+The first argument to REPEAT must be an integer literal.

 The second argument must be a variable of integer type.